mapillary/mapillary_tools/README.md

 ### Upload BlackVue Videos

-BlackVue videos can be uploaded with the `upload_blackvue` command and will be processed on Mapillary servers.
+BlackVue videos can be uploaded with the `upload_blackvue` command directly, and they will be processed on Mapillary servers.

 #### Examples